ruthless-man/Awesome-Learn-from-Model/README.md

   > **5.知识应用：从训练好的模型中提取可用的知识** -->

 - [[arXiv](https://arxiv.org/abs/2212.05956)] Improving Generalization of Pre-trained Language Models via Stochastic Weight Averaging
-  > -  **Using Random Weighted average (SWA) at a high constant learning rate, a method that encourages convergence to a flatter minimum, to fine-tune PLM, introduced SWA into the NLP field for the first time.**
+  > **Using Random Weighted average (SWA) at a high constant learning rate, a method that encourages convergence to a flatter minimum, to fine-tune PLM, introduced SWA into the NLP field for the first time.**
   > -  The advantage of SWA is that it does not introduce additional computational costs, and the effect in compact PLM is comparable to that of SOTA KD method
   ![](README.assets/SWA.PNG)

 - [[arXiv](https://arxiv.org/abs/2302.14771)] Feature Affinity Assisted Knowledge Distillation and Quantization of Deep Neural Networks on Label-Free Data
-  >  - **A Fast Feature Affinity (FFA) was designed to improve the efficiency of knowledge distillation**
+  >  **A Fast Feature Affinity (FFA) was designed to improve the efficiency of knowledge distillation**
-  > -  **IDEA:Not only the labels of teachers and students in the output layer are matched, but also the feature maps of their intermediate stages are matched**
+  > -  **IDEA:** Not only the labels of teachers and students in the output layer are matched, but also the feature maps of their intermediate stages are matched.

 - [[CVPR](https://arxiv.org/abs/2302.14771)] Generic-to-Specific Distillation of Masked Autoencoders

-  >A general-purpose to specific distillation (G2SD) is proposed to transfer mission-agnostic and mission-specific knowledge from MAE to lightweight vit, setting a solid baseline for two-stage visual model distillation.
+  > - A general-purpose to specific distillation (G2SD) is proposed to transfer mission-agnostic and mission-specific knowledge from MAE to lightweight vit, setting a solid baseline for two-stage visual model distillation.
-  >Implementation method:
-  >The first stage: the hidden feature output of the middle layer of MAE teacher decoder is used to guide the training of the student model.
+  > - The first stage: the hidden feature output of the middle layer of MAE teacher decoder is used to guide the training of the student model.
-  >Second stage: For task-specific distillation, fine-tuning MAE equipped with task layers teaches task-specific knowledge (e.g. classification scores) to the student model.
+  > - Second stage: For task-specific distillation, fine-tuning MAE equipped with task layers teaches task-specific knowledge (e.g. classification scores) to the student model.
 The student model is initialized from the previous distillation stage, while the task layer is initialized randomly.
 The predictions of the student model are limited to being consistent with MAE's predictions as well as the true label.
 ![](README.assets/GS2D.PNG)

 - [[arXiv](https://arxiv.org/abs/2306.02090)] Deep Classifier Mimicry without Data Access